 TEACHERS: Marcy Vaughn and Gabriel Rocco

 TRANSLATION: Live Spanish translation available on dedicated Zoom channel.

 RECORDINGS: Access to the whole-group teachings and guided meditations available to stream or download.

-DISCUSSION ROOM: A Facebook private group provides the opportunity for participants to share experiences and ask questions of the teachers at any time.
-Information is kept strictly confidential among participants.
+DISCUSSION ROOM: A chat function in our learning management system enables participants to share experiences and ask questions of the teachers at any time.
+Information and access to this chat room is kept strictly confidential among participants.

-COST: $1450.00 You may choose to pay the entire fee or set up automatic monthly payments at the time of registration.
+COST: Early bird cost of $1395 or $155 per month until Sept 10, 2020.
+Regular price $1450.00 or $161 per month.
+You may choose to pay the entire fee or set up automatic monthly payments at the time of registration.

 CANCELLATION POLICY: No refunds are provided once the program has begun.
 If you are paying in installments, you are still responsible for the full 9 month tuition.